maniartech/InternetObject-js/README.md

 ## Internet Object TypeScript/JavaScript Parser

 ### ⚠ NOT YET READY - This project is under active development!
-Don't use it.
+Don't use, not yet ready!

 ```JS
 import InternetObject from 'internet-object'